What is the Music Mentoring Program?

 All Music Department graduate students in the Musicology and Composition programs are welcome to join the mentor cohort.
 All mentors receive formal mentoring training, ongoing mentoring support, and an institutionally recognized means of gaining teaching and mentoring experience.

-Mentor training will take place at the beginning of each semester for all new mentors and will be open to returning mentors.
-This training will highlight best practices in active listening and mentoring, confidentiality and Title IX requirements, and information regarding departmental resources and support..
+- Mandatory mentor training will take place at the beginning of each semester for all new mentors and will be open to returning mentors.
+This training will highlight best practices in active listening and mentoring, confidentiality and Title IX requirements, and information regarding departmental resources and support.

 - Meet with a Mentor for a single meet-up – great for short, quick questions or informational interviews